zoura8/zoura8.github.io/publications.md

 __Book Review: “Shīʾīsm in Southeast Asia: ʿAlid Piety and Sectarian Constructions by Chiara Formichi and R M. Feener.”__ Comparative Islamic Studies 11, no. 1 (2015): 133–36.

-__“Eradicating Poverty - Is It Crazy to Think We Can?”__ Short essay for International Development study newsletter, Emory University.
+__Eradicating Poverty - Is It Crazy to Think We Can?__ Short essay for International Development study newsletter, Emory University.
 (2003)

 [__The 500 Most Influential Muslims in the World 2010 Research Consultant__.
 The Royal Islamic Strategic Studies Center, Jordan, (2010)](http://rissc.jo/docs/new/Muslim500-2010-Third-Edition-001.pdf)